PT symmetry and the square well potential: Antilinear symmetry rather than Hermiticity in scattering processes: Overview and Objectives

 As such, our current square-well study provides an explicit realization of our contention in \cite{Mannheim2018a} that it is antilinearity rather than Hermiticity that should be taken as the guideline for quantum theory.
-In support of this proposal we note that in \cite{Mannheim2018a} we had predicted that theories that have a time delay $\hbar/\Gamma$ (viz. one associated with $E_0-i\Gamma$) should also have a time advance (viz. a negative time delay $-\hbar/\Gamma$ associated with $E_0+i\Gamma$).
-As discussed in \cite{Mannheim2025} and below, such a time advance has recently been detected in atomic scattering experiments \cite{Sinclair2022,Angulo2024}, to thus lend support to the centrality of antilinearity in quantum theory that we had proposed.
+In support of this proposal we note that in \cite{Mannheim2018a} we had predicted that theories that have a time delay $\hbar/\Gamma$ (viz. one associated with $E_0-i\Gamma$) should also have an equal and opposite time advance (viz. a negative time delay $-\hbar/\Gamma$ associated with $E_0+i\Gamma$).
+As discussed in \cite{Mannheim2025} and below in Sec. \ref{S7}, such a time advance has recently been detected in atomic scattering experiments \cite{Sinclair2022,Angulo2024}, to thus lend support to the centrality of antilinearity in quantum theory that we had proposed.
 Due to the fact that the $CPT$ theorem as originally established for Hermitian systems has been shown \cite{Mannheim2018a} to apply to non-Hermitian systems as well ($C$ is charge conjugation, $P$ is parity and $T$ is antilinear time reversal), it follows that whenever there is a decaying state with energy $E_0-i\Gamma$, because of the antilinear nature of $CPT$ symmetry there must be an accompanying growing state with energy $E_0+i\Gamma$.
 The former of these two states gives rise to a time delay and the latter one gives rise to an equal and opposite time advance.
 As such, the existence of complex conjugate pairs of energy eigenvalues dates back to Wigner's study \cite{Wigner1960} of time reversal invariance, a symmetry that just like $CPT$ itself is antilinear.
+In \cite{Mannheim2018a} and \cite{Simon2019} it was shown that this aspect of $PT$ symmetry translates into complex energy plane poles in the scattering amplitude.